Ashley Herring Blake

 Reviewed By Reviewed By Violeta Nedkova

-For a young adult novel, this is utterly impressive.
+For a young adult novel, this book is really impressive.

-Don’t get me wrong, this definitely reads young adult, as it should, since it’s the intended readership.
-I found it annoying at times since I am in my thirties, but that’s my problem, not the book’s.
-I found the whole story extremely believable – the main character Mara’s inner struggle, to believe her friend or her brother, was masterfully done.
+Don’t get me wrong, it definitely reads Young Adult, as it should since that’s the intended audience.
+But there were times when I found the Young Adult label annoying, probably because I’m in my thirties, although that’s my problem and not the book’s!
+Overall, I found the entire story extremely believable – the main character Mara’s inner struggle, to believe her friend or her brother, was masterfully handled.
 This book is a character study of what happens when someone takes away your agency.
 When someone close takes away someone else’s.
-When you have to choose between family and friendship.
+In other words when you have to choose between family and friendship.

-I was blown away by the last third of this book.
-I cried non stop, until the very end.
-The author really brought all the feels together and tied it in a neat bow.
+I was blown away by the last third of the book, in fact I cried non stop until the very end.
+The author really brought all the elements together and tied them into a neat bow.
 I was very satisfied.
 I also appreciated the queer rep – bisexual, lesbian, even nonbinary.
 These are young people growing up and making mistakes.
 Young people who go through the motions of existing in a world that is made to silence them.
 Young people who all deal with trauma differently.